20 Top-Rated Beaches in Krabi, Thailand

 Bamboo Bay | Photo Copyright: Meagan Drillinger

 Bamboo Bay is, in a word, secluded.
 This crescent-shaped strip of cream-colored sand sits at the base of a winding mountain road on Koh Lanta.
 From above, it looks like a perfect, dreamy stretch of deserted beach backed by thick, verdant jungle.
-This jungle, in fact, belongs to the Mu Koh Lanta National Park that sits at the very end of the island.
+This jungle, in fact, belongs to the Mu Koh Lanta National Park which sits at the very end of the island.

 Bamboo Bay is about as far away as you can go on the 16-mile-long island.
 Not much development happens here, as the surrounding land is protected by the national park.
 A few restaurants sit at the top of the hill and have a bird's-eye view of the beach below.